 All cancellations may be submitted by mail, fax to 941-955-8801, or email to firstname.lastname@example.org.

 ALL Sessions: You may substitute someone to attend in your place up to one week prior to the program start date.
-At the time of substitution, the person filling your space must register with CSSP and pay a $45 administrative/transfer fee.
+At the time of substitution, the person filling your space must register with CSSP and pay both a $25 registration fee and a $45 transfer fee.

 Ringling College will not refund the cost of any unused portion of your program.